-2019 is quickly coming to a close and here at ShipStation we are looking ahead to the new decade!
+2020 is here and at ShipStation we are looking forward to everything the new decade has to offer.
 Here are some of our predictions for ecommerce in 2020:

 1. Expectations for faster shipping